kevinniland/gRPC-User-service-Part-2/README.md

 ### Create a Configuration
 Every Dropwizard app has to have a configuration, and a class for that configuration to be serialised to.
 So we need to create a configuration class.
 We're not going to use any user-defined configuration parameters in our simple API, so this class will be empty.

+- Create a new folder `src/main/java/ie/gmit/ds`.
+We'll put all of our classes in here for now.
 - Create a new class `ArtistApiConfig` in `ie.gmit.ds`.

 ```